 Thus, five key ecological processes were proposed to be adapted to the animal context (Dumont et al., 2013): 1) adopting management practices, including breeding, to improve animal resilience and health; 2) decreasing the external inputs needed for production, particularly use of resources that are directly useable by humans; 3) decreasing pollution by optimizing the metabolic functioning of farming systems, including consideration of animal manure as a resource; 4) enhancing diversity within animal production systems to strengthen farm resilience, and 5) preserving biological diversity in agroecosystems.

 Even if agro-ecosystem resilience has been considered as a key driver of sustainable agriculture under increasing environmental uncertainty, only a very few studies have explicitly tested the resilience of productivity to disturbance.
 Taking agroecology forward as a shared discipline needs a number of challenges to be overcome; these relate to scientific problems (Carlisle, 2014; Dumont et al., 2013) and cultural issues.
 From an ecologist perspective, agroecosystems are often seen as being a special case study that offers the opportunity to test ecological principles in conditions that are less complex and more clearly controlled than purely natural ecosystems.
 From the perspective of an animal production scientist, agroecology is often perceived as a constraint problem, i.e. how to achieve economic performance without breaking some environmental “rules”.
-An important objective to better understand the interactions between environmental and biological processes that control community resistance and resilience will be to move beyond these viewpoints and exploit the synergies that the biodiversity within agroecosystems can bring (Tabacchi et al., 2009).
+An important objective to better understand the interactions between environmental and biological processes that control community resistance and resilience will be to move beyond these viewpoints and exploit the synergies that the biodiversity within agroecosystems can bring (Tabacchi et al., 2009; Tixier-Boichard et al., 2015).
 One example of a useful synergy is to view climatic events as manageable phenomena resulting from processes whose effects could be much more mitigated through the use of integrated ecosystem management and flexible diversification than through adaptation to severe stress (Carlisle, 2014).

 Thus, the notion of eco-efficiency may be a powerful tool (Keating et al., 2010).
 This implies enlarging traditional production-related efficiency definitions to include environmental (land, water, energy), ecological (biodiversity, resilience, conservation) and economic (labour, capital) dimensions.
 This eco-efficiency approach creates significant challenges for the integration of these multiple dimensions but there are promising avenues of research tackling this issue (Soteriades et al., 2016).